Jerry Smith Park

 Natural Landscape

-Jerry Smith Park, located in South Kansas City, Missouri, is a 360-acre natural area featuring a mix of open rolling hills, wooded forests, and a three-acre lake.
-It is renowned for hosting the largest remaining tract of remnant prairie on the Missouri side of the metro area and the only one within Kansas City's city limits.
+Tucked away in South Kansas City, Missouri, Jerry Smith Park covers 360 acres of natural landscape.
+With its rolling hills, peaceful wooded areas, and serene three-acre lake, this hidden location offers a breath of fresh air just minutes from urban life.
+What makes this place notable is that it's home to the largest remnant prairie on the Missouri side of the metro area - and the only one within Kansas City's city limits.

 Hiking Trails